boucadair/-ipfix-rfc7125-update/draft-ietf-opsawg-rfc7125-update.md

 # Security Considerations

+An exporter has to report all observed control bits even if no meaning is associated with a given TCP flag.
+Misuses of TCP flags to conduct attacks can be detected by observers.

 This document does not add new security considerations to those already discussed for IPFIX in {{!RFC7011}}.

 --- back

-# Changes from RFC 7125
+# Changes from RFC 7125 {#changes}

 * Clean-up the description by removing mentions of stale flag bits, referring to the flag bits by their bit offset position, and relying upon the IANA TCP registry.
 * Remove the table of TCP flag bits from the description of the tcpControlBits Information Element.